browserengineering/book/book/security.md

     the wrong physical computer.

 [^14]: Security is very hard.

-[^15]: Yes, our form-encoding is very very limited, but it\'s similarly
-    limited on both browser and server, so you could post the above comment using our browser.
-In a real browser this would also work, and in a less accidental way.

-[^16]: Yes: real browsers, just like our toy browser, will download and
-    run JavaScript from any source, including from other servers and origins, and they all run with the same permissions.
-This is important for enabling common shared libraries.

-[^17]: They probably will, most users arent\' security experts.

-[^18]: Nowadays, scripts aren\'t allowed to read data from XHRs to
-    another origin, but the browser still makes the request, in case the server uses a CORS header to allow it.

 [^19]: In a real browser, that code will be displayed as a literal
     less-than sign followed by the word `script`, but in our browser,